MohamedElsharif22/Talabat.Solution/README.md

 ## 🔧 Features

-- ✅ **Basket Functionality** with caching to prevent unnecessary data from being entered into the database.
+- ✅ **Basket Functionality** with caching to prevent unnecessary data from being entered into the database
 - ✅ **Order Management** module for handling customer orders

 - ✅ **Identity Authentication** with JWT